-- Two design package audits of PGH Wong are planned. - Audit of BBII field activities of the installation of OCS assemblies and impedance bonds is planned for second shift. - Review ProVen's response to the CAR for lack of implementation of nonconformance system needed to properly document construction discrepancies.
+- Two design package audits of PGH Wong are planned. - An audit of the Structural Steel Products manufacturing facility in Dallas, Texas is planned.
+This includes the OCS assemblies, gantry steel and OCS poles. - Review ProVen's response to the CAR for lack of implementation of nonconformance system needed to properly document construction discrepancies.